 What is the source of Judaism?

 Many scholars have speculated on the origin of the Jewish faith, the first monotheistic world religion.
 Where did the Jewish faith come from?
-Secular historians, Ian Shaw and Paul Nicholson, say that the cultural and ethnic origin of the Israelites are difficult because the archaeological and Biblical evidence have not been reconciled.
+Secular historians Ian Shaw and Paul Nicholson say the cultural and ethnic origin of the Israelites are difficult because the archaeological and biblical evidence have not been reconciled.
 They say about the accounts, “The story of the enslavement of the Israelites in Egypt and the Exodus to Canaan described in Genesis and Exodus of the Jewish scriptures has no relationship with any known history.
-Biblical ‘scholars’ cannot bring themselves to accept this simple fact," (Ian Shaw and Paul Nicholson in The British Museum Dictionary of Ancient Egypt).
+Biblical ‘scholars’ cannot bring themselves to accept this simple fact," (Ian Shaw and Paul Nicholson, in The British Museum Dictionary of Ancient Egypt).

 But this remains to be answered by the scholars, “Where did the Jews come from?” and “Who created this unique race, religion, and language of Jews?”

 Currently, most secular scholars have rejected the Bible and have adopted the idea that Jews evolved from the Canaanite civilization.

 "Unfortunately for the historical confirmation of the stylized chronology of the Exodus tale, the Pharaohs in about 1440 BC, when it was supposed to have happened, were strong monarchs, Thutmoses III and Amenhotep, who we know were not letting Canaanites go back to Canaan from Egypt but were subjugating the whole territory in a phase of colonial expansion.
 They were actually enslaving Canaanites rather than allowing them to escape slavery."
 (Dr. MD Magee, Moses and the Exodus from Egypt, 1999)